ZephyrBlu/zephyrblu.github.io/_posts/2020-12-7-sc2-selection-system.md

 title: Reverse Engineering the StarCraft II Selection System
 ---

-If you're unfamiliar with StarCraft II (SC2) it's a 1v1 Real-Time Strategy game that embodies the "commander" fantasy.
+If you're unfamiliar with StarCraft II (SC2), it's a 1v1 Real-Time Strategy game that embodies the "commander" fantasy.
 You build up a base, an economy and an army and attempt to destroy all of your opponent's buildings.

-You control **almost everything** that happens in the game (Hence, the "commander" fantasy), and that means you're going to be clicking and using your keyboard a lot.
-High level players (Top ~5% or above) often play at 200-300 actions per minute (4-5 actions per **second**!).
+Almost everything that happens in the game is your responsibility (Hence, the "commander" fantasy), and that means you're going to be clicking and using your keyboard a lot (Pros often play at **300+ actions per minute**!).

 SC2 also has a powerful hotkey system and provides you with a few simple but flexible ways to manipulate selections of units and buildings.
-High level players frequently use these tools throughout the game to efficiently manage their resources and quickly execute tasks.

-Because the game is real-time, multi-tasking is extremely important and is one of the key differences between tiers of players.

-I like exploring different ways to analyze SC2 using the [replay parser](https://github.com/Zephyrblu/zephyrus-sc2-parser) I'm building, and being able to track a player's selections at every point in the game would provide a great foundation to analyze multi-tasking.
+I like exploring different ways to analyze SC2 using the [replay parser](https://github.com/Zephyrblu/zephyrus-sc2-parser) I'm building, and being able to track a player's selections at every point in the game seemed like it would provide a great foundation to analyze multi-tasking.

 However, current implementations of selection tracking [are not perfect](https://github.com/ggtracker/sc2reader/blob/upstream/sc2reader/engine/plugins/selection.py#L9) and documentation on how replay files are structured is [practically non-existent](https://github.com/Blizzard/s2protocol/tree/master/docs) (Especially the selection system), I needed to figure out and implement this myself.

-### Contents
-- **How the hell does this work?**
-- **It's ALIVE**
-- **`def _create_bitmask` (Not fun)**

 ## How the hell does this work?

-## It's ALIVE

-## `def _create_bitmask` (Not fun)
+That's how I felt looking at the Selection and Control Group JSON events for the first time.
+At first glance it's impossible to understand how the in-game systems map to event data.

+Let's back up a little bit and explain

+- Exploring events
+- Verifying in replays
+- Building out an understanding

 Two types of relevant events: SSelectionDeltaEvent and SControlGroupUpdateEvent.

-Examples of events:
+Here's a Control Group event:

 ```
 {